annonymouse/screaming-jellybaby/README.md

 You will learn how to turn a jelly baby into an input device for your Raspberry Pi.
 You will then create a program to make it scream when it is squeezed.

+*Note to teachers: These instructions have been modified to reflect the use of laptops with a terminal emulator to access the Pi rather than direct video and keyboard, and the possibility of flaky network connnections.*

 ## What you will need

 As well as an internet connected Raspberry Pi and all its essential peripherals, you'll need: